 Verbal Abuse

-Verbal abuse involves making demeaning comments, offering unfair criticism, using slurs, telling offensive jokes, gossiping, and spreading rumors about someone.
-These actions are designed to humiliate or intimidate the target, undermining their confidence and professional reputation.
-For example, using belittling language such as, “You’ll never get it right,” or “How could anyone be so incompetent?”
+Verbal abuse may involve demeaning comments, unfair criticism, slurs, telling offensive jokes, gossiping, and spreading rumors about someone.
+These actions involve humiliating or intimidating the person with intentional demeaning remarks intended to diminish their self-confidence, credibility, and reputation as a professional.
+For example, demeaning comments like, “You’ll never get it right,” or, “How can anyone be so incompetent?”

 Physical Abuse

-Physical abuse can take many forms, all of which have a significant impact.
-This includes any unwanted physical contact, such as touching or brushing against someone without consent.
-It can also involve damaging a person’s belongings.
-Threats of violence, while verbal, can escalate to physical abuse if accompanied by aggressive actions, creating a hostile and unsafe work environment.
+Physical abuse can happen in many forms, and in each case, the effect is significant.
+Physical abuse can include any unwanted physical contact, such as touching or brushing against someone without consent.
+It can also involve the destruction of a person’s belongings.
+While there may not be violence in a verbal threat, if there are aggressive behaviors along with the threat, physical abuse may occur, creating a hostile and unsafe work environment.

 Sexual Abuse